selimegeguney/Python-Semester-Project/README.md

 * ~~Wrong character list~~
 * ~~Same correct and wrong character twice~~
 * Fetching the words from a database and maybe a tip sentence about them
+* Point system based on how many character player guessed correct and wrong